hrushikreddy-chinthareddy/zinnia-hackathon-2026/README.md

 ### Packages

 These consist of shared libraries, components, utilities, or any common code that is used by multiple apps within the monorepo.
 Packages are not meant to be deployed independently; instead, they are included as dependencies in apps or other packages.
-They can, however, be published to our [NPM respository](https://github.com/orgs/zinnia/packages).
+They can, however, optionally be published to our [NPM respository](https://github.com/orgs/zinnia/packages).

-> NOTE: These packages are also published to our [NPM respository](https://github.com/orgs/zinnia/packages).
-We want `apps` to opt into the latest version of each package.
-In order to do so, we publish to the `@zinnia` registry.
-If you need to make an update to a package you can `link` the local package to the specific `app`.
-Details on how to link packages can be found in the [Linking packages locally](#linking-packages-locally) section.

 - [API Types](packages/utils/README.md)
 - [ESlint Config](packages/eslint-config/README.md)